Jeff Lemire: Mazebook

 Lemire originally announced this series in his newsletter, Tales from the Farm, in January 2021 before the official announcement the following June.
 It is a five-issue monthly miniseries, published by Dark Horse Comics.
 Written and drawn by Lemire, the story follows a man looking for his daughter ten years after she originally went missing.
 The first issue was published September 8, 2021.

 Tales from the Farm newsletter

 In early September 2021, Lemire announced his Tales from the Farm email newsletter would be moving to Substack, where he would be serializing a new story, Fishflies.
 It began September 10, with Lemire projecting the series to run about five hundred pages, with each update being around five pages long.

 In addition to the World of Black Hammer stories published with Dark Horse Comics, Lemire will be debuting new stories through his Tales from the Farm newsletter.
 Several are already in the works.

 Primordial

 This was initially announced as collaboration with illustrator Andrea Sorentino codenamed "Project Bark".
-It was published as a six-issue miniseries by Image Comics beginning in September 15, 2021.
+It was published as a six-issue miniseries by Image Comics beginning on September 15, 2021.